TravMars/TFPA/README.md

 This is the TFPA (Turkey and Frank Protection Association) We protect all turkeys
-We also protect long, flexible pencils, especially ones that are named "Frank" Join the TFPA today, or help the the poor turkeys.
+We also protect long, flexible pencils, especially ones that are named "Frank" Join the TFPA today, or help the the poor turkeys in another way.
 You know those "Adopt-a-Road" signs?
 WELL ADOPT A TURKEY!